yuv420p10le/plex_loadfile_hook/README.md

 # Replace with your display's bit depth.
 Will be 8 for most SDR displays, and 10/12 for most HDR/DV supporting ones.
 dither-depth=10

-# Uncomment and replace 400 with your display's brightness, in nits.
-# target-peak=400
 ```

 Refer to the mpv manual (linked in resources) for additional settings.